flotpython/webintro/notebooks/13-css-loading.md

 ##### notes on URLS

 * `href` is a URL - remember the `<a>` tag
-* which means it can be fetched anywhere with http
+* which means it can be fetched from
+  anywhere, typically over http(s)
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": ""} -->